SoMuchForSubtlety/f1viewer/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [`f1viewer -v` output]

 **Logs**
 If applicable please provide the relevant portion of your logs.
-On Windows you can find them under `%appdata%\f1viewer\logs`, on macOs in `$HOME/Library/Application Support/f1viewer/logs` and on linux in `$HOME/.local/share/f1viewer/`
+You can find them by running `f1viewer -logs`.